Saturday, January 13, 2024

 "Artist Unknown?"

-That caption these fine works
+That captions these fine works

 I hope not.